roahmlab/kinova_robust_control/roahm_trajectories/README.md

 2. The trajectory should never start eariler than any other previous trajectories (that have been received by the trajectory manager prior to this trajectory).
 3. `duration` should never be larger than `trajectory_duration`.
 4. For two receding horizon trajectories, they should be 2nd-order continuous.
 For example, traj1 with `trajectory_duration = 2`, `duration = 1`, `start_time = 0` and traj2 with `trajectory_duration = 2`, `duration = 1`, `start_time = 1` are two valid receding horizon trajectories. traj2 is starting in the middle of traj1.
 As a result, the position, the velocity, and the acceleration are required to be equal for traj1 in the middle and traj2 at the beginning, so that they are connected not only on position, but also on velocity and acceleration. **Note that the condition on acceleration can be relaxed if you are working with ARMTD trajectories!**
 5. If there is only one trajectory left in the queue of the trajectory manager and there is no new trajectory messages received.
 The trajectory manager will ignore `duration` and play the trajectory until its end (`trajectory_duration`).
-So it is a good habit to send a trajectory that always has 0 velocity and 0 acceleration at the end.
+So it is a good habit to always send a trajectory **that has 0 velocity and 0 acceleration at the end**, so that the robot stops smoothly.

 ### Two Main Scenarios We Care About